LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2sifr_phm0

 ``b2sifr_phm0``    type: ``real``    default: ``1.0``
-    Multiplier of the friction term between charged species.
+    Multiplier of the friction term between charged species (only ions in case b2sigp\_style.eq.2).

 .. index:: b2sifr_phm1

 ``b2sifr_phm1``    type: ``real``    default: ``1.0``
+    If b2sigp\_style.eq.2, multiplier to the friction force term between electrons and ions.
-    Multiplier of the ehxp term in the thermal force term.
+    Otherwise, multiplier of the ehxp term in the older expression for the thermal force.

 .. index:: b2sifr_phm2

 ``b2sifr_phm2``    type: ``real``    default: ``1.0``
-    Multiplier of the electron thermal gradient term in the thermal force term
+    Multiplier of the electron thermal gradient term in the thermal force term and parallel current

 .. index:: b2sifr_phm3